dvberkel/cups-and-balls/README.md

 # cups-and-balls
-A magic trick with mobile phone
+A magic trick with mobile phones

 [Cups and Balls][cups-and-balls] is a magic trick that involves balls that